IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - attack from low visibility zones

-# Todos
+# Story Questions
-Todos - story
-- lumdas wants to go to get the primus doctrine, talk to the head priestess abt 'go into the heart of the whiteness'
-	- REWARD FOR SHOWING INITIATIVE!!!
+### Broad
+- riddle/steps for finding nexida
+- what was Coriolis up to
+- Kevara election mechanics - the beast comes alive?
+### Medium
 -  tie mushika into it
 - forge painting - this can be a sidequest or integrated into a bigger adventure
 	- need to find a good enough painter to forge things (Ersatz? side quest involving ringley?)
 	- need to find a buyer (what happens when the buyer realizes the code doesn't work?)